Usman1021/CS-E4875-course/README.md

 Please refer to the notebooks for guidelines.

-The main purpose of this course is to provide you an experience to the practical research.
-Specifically, at the end of the course, you should be able to:
+The main purpose of this project-based course is to provide practical research experience.
+Specifically, by the end of the course, you will be able to:

 * Focus and study deeper a research problem
 * Search, find, and study related literature
 * Collaborate with other researchers, be part of a research team
 * Find out how theory works in practice
 * Deal with uncertainty and frustration of not knowing the correct answer